v5sa/medical-x-monitor/README.md

 | `high-priority`  | Requires immediate attention       | `#B60205`        |
 | `archive`        | Ready for weekly digest            | `#C5DEF5`        |

+## Contributing

+- Always add the original X post URL when logging a signal
+- Tag the relevant workstream
+- Keep summaries concise and actionable
+- Move processed signals to `/archives` periodically

 ---

 *Managed by the Office of the CEO – V5 Medical Company*